-The Lodge is the first building on the left arriving in Soma from Banjul.
-It has a gateway swathed with green boughs hiding a large compound with buildings brightly decorated with the flags of The Gambia, the United Kingdom and a portrait of Lord Baden Powell.
+When arriving in Soma from Banjul, Kaira Konko Scout Lodge is the first building on the left.
+The ethos of Kaira Konko is summed up on the entrance wall where it is written "Try to leave the world and little better than you found it".
+The entrance to The Lodge is swathed with green boughs hiding a large compound with buildings brightly decorated with the flags of The Gambia, the United Kingdom and a portrait of Lord Baden Powell.
 At the rear of the Lodge there is a well, a garden growing vegetables and an orchard of mango, guava and orange trees, all produce that can be sold at the market to help feed the Scouts' families.

-Kaira Konko has a large hall (in which beds can be installed to create a large dormitory); four well appointed bedrooms, two en-suite tiled shower rooms and flushing toilets and one shared bathroom within the main Kaira Konko Lodge.
-There are two double ensuite bedrooms in a separate self contained building.
+Kaira Konko has a large hall (in which beds can be installed to create a large dormitory); four well appointed bedrooms, two en-suite tiled shower rooms with flushing toilets and one shared bathroom within the main Kaira Konko Lodge.
+There are two double en-suite bedrooms in a separate self contained building.

 There is also a large kitchen and a bantaba – a covered outdoor dining area.
-If you require it, the Kaira Konko Scouts can provide great food and a thorough laundry service.
+If you would like it, the Kaira Konko Scouts can provide great food and a thorough laundry service.

-Until a couple of years ago , Kaira Konko was built and run voluntarily by the Scouts.
+Until a couple of years ago, Kaira Konko was built and run voluntarily by the Scouts.
 To make the project sustainable the Manager, the Assistant Manager and the House Keeper are now employed but the centre continues to depend on the volunteer Scouts.
 There are opportunities for those who work regularly to get a small wage or bonus.
 The girls help with cooking and laundry and the boys help with the garden and maintenance, traditional Gambian roles.
-Some Scouts are also sponsored through school.
-It works well and the Scouts are immensely proud of Kaira Konko.
-The project has the full backing of the local community.
-Kaira Konko is used regularly for workshops by various organisations because of its central location in the country.
+Some Scouts, who otherwise would not receive a formal education, are sponsored through school and/or college.
+The Lodge and its purpose has the full backing of the local community and the Scouts are immensely proud of Kaira Konko.
+Kaira Konko is used regularly for workshops by various organisations because of its central location within the country.

 A thriving Scout Group and a safe place for children to play

-The Beavers, Cubs and Scouts hold their meetings on a Friday afternoon, but they come everyday with their friends just to play, hang out, chat or like most kids argue!
-And there are lots of girl Scouts too!
+The Beavers, Cubs and Scouts hold their meetings on a Friday afternoon, but they come everyday with their friends just to play, hang out or chat.
+There is a healthy mix of girls and boys across all the age groups.

 Other pages in this section: